275 Hancock Street

 Resume Help: Specialists trained by the Professional Association of Resume Writers will help you create your first resume or review and improve the one you are using for your job search.

-Career Connections: This service is an action-oriented group for clients who are engaged in job search.
+Job Club: This service is an action-oriented group for clients who are engaged in job search.
 Participants share experiences, information, and support each other during the job search.
 A specific curriculum is followed and employers periodically join the group.
 Job leads are developed and shared.

 Career Resource Room: Our new resource area allows you to use the Internet to conduct an on-line job search, research companies, and career information, explore training and educational programs, write resumes and cover letters, and fax them to employers.